-The accompanying Extract from the Regulated Entity Accounts, which comprise the summary profit and loss account of Dublin Airport for the financial year ended 31 December 2016 and the related notes 1 to 7, are derived from the audited Regulated Entity Accounts of daa plc ("the Company") for the financial year ended 31 December 2016 prepared by Company for submission to the Commission for Aviation Regulation ("CAR") as required by the Aviation Regulation Act of 2001.
-We expressed an unmodified opinion on those accounts in our report dated •.
+The accompanying Extract from the Regulated Entity Accounts, which comprise the summary profit and loss account of Dublin Airport for the financial year ended 31 December 2019 and the related notes 1 to 7, are derived from the audited Regulated Entity Accounts of daa plc ("the Company") for the financial year ended 31 December 2019 prepared by Company for submission to the Commission for Aviation Regulation ("CAR") as required by the Aviation Regulation Act of 2001.
+We expressed an unmodified opinion on those accounts in our report dated 22 June 2020.

-This report is made solely to the Company's directors, as a body, in accordance with the terms of our engagement letter dated •.
+The Regulated Entity Accounts are prepared to assist the daa plc to comply with their regulatory reporting requirements.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone (including CAR), other than the Company and the Company's directors as a body, for this report, or for the opinions we have formed.
+Our report is intended solely for the daa plc and should not be distributed to or used by parties other than the daa plc or CAR.